 Maryam has significant expertise in protest cases raising issues of freedom of speech and proportionality.
 She has represented activists and dissidents on a variety of charges arising out of protests around the country with outstanding success.

 R v Burgess & Ors – Represented five Extinction Rebellion protestors, all aquitted after legal submissions.
 See here.

 R v Campbell & Harrison – Balcombe Valley protesters in trees – acquitted after trial.
 See here.

 R v Crack & Ors – Represented 6 defendants charged with offences related to protests about fracking in the UK.
 All 6 defendants acquitted after trial.

 R v Becker – Student charged with obstructing a highway during protests on campus.
-Successful no case to answer submission.
+Successful no case to answer submission, leading to acquittal.

 R v Smith – Uxbridge Magistrates’ Court Defendant was charged with 3 counts of Assault PC against female officers.
 He was acquitted following half time submissions on the basis that the officers had unlawfully assaulted him by using force not in contemplation of arrest.
 He had been entitled to use reasonable force to defend himself.

 R v C – Representing a youth charged with assaulting a police officer.
 Finding of unlawful and excessive force by officer led to acquittal.
 Civil action pursued thereafter.

 R v D – Wimbledon Magistrates Court The defendant was acquitted of obstructing a drugs search where the officer conceded he had failed to comply with search requirements under PACE Codes.

 R v Gharbi – Enfield Magistrates Court Where four officers had unlawfully strip searched the defendant using such force that he received serious permanent injury, their failure to comply with PACE Codes meant they were not acting in the execution of duty.
 Not guilty of Assault PC.